The US Virgin Islands Best Guide

 Carnival Cruise Ship

-A Cruisers Guide to the USVI
+A Cruisers Guide to the Virgin Islands

 The USVI is one of the most beautiful ports of call in the Caribbean.
-It is made up of 4 main islands; St. Thomas, St. Croix, St. John and Water Island.
+It is made up of 4 main islands: St. Thomas, St. Croix, St. John, and Water Island.
 Each island has its own unique personality.
 St. Thomas, considered the cosmopolitan Virgin Island, is home to world-renowned shopping.
 St. John is often referred to as the gem of the Virgin Islands.
 Water Island offers peace and tranquility.
 St. Croix offers a little bit of everything.

 Cruise Ship FAQ